rodber/chevereto-free/README.md

 In most servers that's all you need.
 The system has a built-in system check that it will tell you right away when you have to fix some stuff in your server.

-##Installation service
+##We install it for you (free of charges)
-We will be happy to install Chevereto for you.
-Just send us an [installation request](https://chevereto.com/panel/request-installation) and we will do all the installation job for you.
+We will be happy to install Chevereto for you, just send us an [installation request](https://chevereto.com/panel/request-installation) and we will do all the installation job for you.
 For free.

 ##Install via web installer
 1. Download the [Chevereto Free web installer](https://cdn.rawgit.com/Chevereto/php-repo-installer/master/index.php)